Expander graphs are globally synchronizing

-\begin{remark} Although more connections intuitively help synchronisation, this is not always the case.
-In fact it is not hard to see that any tree is globally synchronising (from the argument above, for instance), while a cycle with length greater than five is not globally synchronising. \end{remark}
+\begin{remark} Although more connections intuitively help synchronization, this is not always the case.
+In fact, it is not hard to see that any tree is globally synchronizing (from the argument above, for instance), while a cycle of length greater than five is not globally synchronizing~\cites{Wiley2006-fz, Taylor2012-jc, Townsend2020-fa}. \end{remark}